NEARgovernance/votron/README.md

 The last URL the CLI outputs is where your app is hosted.

-If your application is not working head over to your App on Phala Dashboard and review the logs.
+If your application is not working, head over to your App on Phala Dashboard and review the logs.

 ## Interacting with the Agent